cacois/vagrant-python-django/README.md

-## Vagrant-Python-Django: A Vagrant environment for django projects
+## Vagrant-Python-Django: A Vagrant environment for Django projects

 This is a basic Vagrant environment for Django projects.